nestauk/asf_floorplan_interpreter/asf_floorplan_interpreter/pipeline/README.md

 ```

 we provide the paths to the training, test and validation sets (i.e. `data/roboflow_data/images/train` etc), as well as telling YOLO we want to train 6 class (`nc` = number of classes) and the names of these 6 classes (`names`).
 Yolo will then map each class to a number.
-The names of the classes should map to what's in the training datasets - although the classes you train can be a subset of all the classes labelled.
+The names of the classes should map to what's in the training datasets (i.e if class 2 was "folding door" then `names` should have folding door as the 2nd element.

+## Trained models

+- `models/window_door_config_yolov8m_wd/`: This is the model trained on around 100 floorplans labelled using Prodigy, plus the RoboFlow dataset.
+Only window and door classes are used and trained.
+- `models/room_config_yolov8m/`: This is the model trained on rooms annotated in around 100 floorplans labelled using Prodigy.